Best Coffee Grinder For French Press (Some Great Options For 2018)

 Throughout the day your coffee grinder is going to get some serious knocks and bangs, it takes a lot of abuse and crushing coffee beans take a lot of effort.
 Ensuring that your grinder is durable and up for the job is a key factor when choosing the best.
 Metal, Glass, and hardwearing plastics are ideal for the outer-casing but for the grinding burrs ceramic is going to be a better option.

-Top Rated Grinder for the French Press (2017 Picks)
+Top Rated Grinder for the French Press (BEST Picks 2018)

 Unlike other coffee brewing methods that require and the exact type of grind and a good grinder to achieve that grind such as a Burr grinder, you do have a bit of “wiggle room” when using the French Press (the coarse French Press grind is pretty easy to achieve).